SahaZouaC/AgrishopFlutter/docs/index.rst

 - Equipment: Our equipment includes irrigation systems, greenhouses, and more.

+- API: Our API allows developers to integrate our products and services into their own applications.
+Check out our API documentation for more information on how to get started.

 Visit our store or shop online to see our full range of products.

 Contact Us